 How Man in the Cloud or MITC attacks Work?

-Over the past few years, an alarming increase has been witnessed in the amount of data and information being transferred to cloud and stored within various cloud-based platforms.
-Some cloud-based services like MS OneDrive, Google Drive and Dropbox etc., have been seen make these processes much easier.
+Over the past few years, there is an alarming increase in the amount of data and information transferred to the cloud and stored within various cloud-based platforms.
+Some cloud-based services, like MS OneDrive, Google Drive, and Dropbox, etc., have been seen to make these processes more comfortable.
 Within a few mouse clicks, a low cost or sometimes even cost-free synchronization service can be easily set up between local folders and cloud-based copies of those folders by anyone.
-The advantages of using these cloud-based services include file sharing, automated data backup (off-site), system-independent cloud data access and collaboration from any place and at any point of time.
-Such services sometimes go unnoticed owing to the pitfalls of using these services and such advantages turn into disadvantages due to malicious entities with ill-intents of stealing data, which makes the entire scene of using cloud services a highly risky one, given the sensitiveness of data under transmission in cloud.
-Some of these highly inventive cyber attackers have lately come up with this technique called as the “man in the cloud attacks” i.e. MITC attacks.
+The advantages of using these cloud-based services include file sharing, automated data backup (off-site), system-independent cloud data access, and collaboration from any place and at any point in time.
+Such services go unnoticed5 to the pitfalls of using these services, and such advantages turn into disadvantages due to malicious entities with ill-intents of stealing data, which makes the entire scene of using cloud services a highly risky one, given the sensitivity of data under transmission in the cloud.
+Some of these highly inventive cyber attackers have lately come up with this technique called the “man in the cloud attacks,” i.e., MITC attacks.
 These attacks leverage the characteristic – “access data from anywhere at any time” of cloud storage.

-The application that synchronizes with cloud service makes use of a synchronization token for gaining access to right account as well as data.
-The attackers usually place certain malware over the targeted systems, which are also called as the switchers; this is often done through social-engineering attacks, which are clubbed with malicious attachments in emails.
+The application that synchronizes with cloud service makes use of a synchronization token for gaining access to the right account as well as data.
+The attackers usually place certain malware over the targeted systems, which are also called as the switchers; this is done through social-engineering attacks, which are clubbed with malicious attachments in emails.
 Once malware gets launched, that then moves the potential victim’s synchronization token to the actual data-sync folder.
-This would then replace that particular original token for the one crafted by attackers.
-When targeted applications synch with data-sync folders next time, target’s original token gets copied to attackers’ cloud locations from where that could be easily downloaded & then used subsequently by those attackers.
-This provides the attackers with an access to the victims’ cloud-based data from any computer machine whatsoever; thus providing the attackers with the ability to synch malicious files and replaces those very commonly used files that the victim usually trusts.
-Much to the aghast of victims, this is done is a way that even erases most of the evidences of these attacks.
+It would then replace that particular original token for the one crafted by attackers.

-Detection of Man in the Cloud (MITC) attacks is highly difficult.
+Detection in the Cloud (MITC) attacks is highly tricky.
 There’s one login process that is against the cloud service, which uses a separate synchronization token (user).
-By itself this won’t warrant any alarm.
-Some watchful user can analyze the login geo-location history through cloud’s various platforms portal.
+By itself, this won’t warrant any alarm.
+Some watchful users can analyze the login geo-location history through the cloud’s various platforms portal.
 Also, some of the traditional/behavioral anti-virus products can also be used for dealing with most such infections.
-But these are definitely not the best and most-reliable attack detection methods.
-Instead, CASB solutions with Access Control module serve the purpose better.
+But these are not the best and most-reliable attack detection methods.
+Instead, CASB solutions with the Access Control module serve the purpose better.

-A highly successful and apt way of preventing such social-engineering attacks, which are likely to precede these “Man in the Cloud (MITC) attacks” is via combining adequate & proper technical controls with comprehensive trainings to teach security-awareness.
+A highly successful and apt way of preventing such social-engineering attacks, which are likely to precede these “Man in the Cloud (MITC) attacks,s” is via combining adequate & proper technical controls with comprehensive training to teach security-awareness.